 "Whoa!" the woman cried out, her hands quickly rose in supplication.
-She wore the familiar black with white trim flak armour that belonged to the Velrosian attachment of the planetary defense force, she was also awfully attractive with a heart shaped face and noble elfin features, her large eyes widened with fright, a piercing blue, her long deep black hair pulled back into a pony tail.
+She wore the familiar black with white trim flak armour that belonged to the Velrosian attachment of the planetary defence force.
+She was also stunning with a heart-shaped face and noble, elfin features.
+Her large eyes widened with fright, a piercing blue, her long deep black hair pulled back into a ponytail.

 Her Las gun hung loosely from her shoulder, but Attelus took special note of a long sword sheathed behind her back.

 "I am not here to hurt you," she said again slowly.
-Her eyes attached firmly to his, "I am sergeant Estella Erith, of the Velrosian P.D.F.
-I am here to help you, now please put the guns down-"
+Her eyes attached firmly to Attelus', "I am sergeant Estella Erith, of the Velrosian P.D.F.
+I am here to help you.
+Now please put the guns down-"

 As she said this, Estella had attempted to take a slow step closer, but the sudden violent gesture from Attelus' guns made her go no further.

-The boy clenched his jaw even tighter and the guns didn't move even an inch.
-Something within him truly wanted to do it but the rest of him wouldn't let him, it couldn't let him, he just couldn't begin to believe that now, finally, he had found a friend, it just seemed just too good to be true.
+The boy clenched his jaw even tighter, and the guns didn't move even an inch.
+Something within him genuinely wanted to do it, but the rest of him wouldn't let him.
+He couldn't begin to believe that now, finally, he had found a friend; it just seemed just too good to be true.

 For what felt like hours, the pair just stood silent facing each other while Attelus fought a desperate war within himself, but finally with a painful gasp, he lowered his guns.